jhorman8/Personal/Readme.md

 The smartCar Api was build in javascipt using azure functions core tools in version 4

-you could find the code including the unit test, also you could find a postman collection to check all the enpoints created
+Below you could find:
+ - Source code for SmartCar Api
+ - Unit test files
+ - API Documentation in postman collection file.

 Pending tasks